Uniswap/the-compact-indexer/README.md

 ## Usage

 Once the indexer is running, you can query the GraphQL API at `http://localhost:42069`.
-Here's an example query to get all allocators and their registrations across different networks:
+Here are a few example queries:

+#### Get all registered allocators across indexed networks
 ```graphql
 query {
   allocators {